-This is a paediatric tertiary referral hospital serving the whole of the state, one of two such children's hospitals in New South Wales.
-It comprises 139 available beds located at the Randwick campus.
+This is a paediatric tertiary referral hospital serving the whole of the state, one of two such children's hospitals in

+New South Wales.
+It comprises 190 available beds located at the Randwick campus.
 There are also beds at the Prince Henry Hospital.
-It has close links through senior paediatric and registrar staff with other teaching and associated hospitals such as the Royal Hospital for Women, Liverpool Hospital, Wollongong Hospital etc. It provides a complete range of paediatric services and has strong links with complimentary adult services of the Prince Henry and Prince of Wales Hospital Group.
+It has close links through specialist and resident staff with other teaching and associated hospitals such as the Royal Hospital for Women and Royal North Shore, Liverpool and Wollongong Hospitals.
+It provides a complete range of paediatric services and has strong links with complimentary adult services at Prince Henry and Prince of Wales Hospitals.
+There are also strong links with community based child health services and local private practitioners.

-There is a care-by-parent unit providing accommodation for parents and siblings and a Ronald McDonald House provides additional care-by-parent accommodation.
+There is a care-by-parent unit providing accommodation for parents and siblings with a Ronald McDonald House providing additional care-by-parent accommodation.